Locust Grove, GA: Is Your Property Tax Assessment Too High? (2026)

 Locust Grove is a growing Henry County city along I-75, where home values track close to the county median at around $307,000.
 Rapid growth can push assessments ahead of actual sale prices -- this guide covers how to check yours and appeal if needed.

-How Much Can You Save in Locust Grove?
+How much can you save in Locust Grove?

 Based on a combined tax rate of 3.368%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Locust Grove home ($307,300 down by $30,730) would save approximately $414 per year - or $1,242 over three years with the 299c freeze.
+A 10% reduction on the median Locust Grove home ($307,300 down by $30,730) would save approximately $414 per year, or $1,242 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Locust Grove is $3,030, based on Census ACS 2024 data.
+The median annual property tax bill in Locust Grove is $3,030.
 Using Henry County's millage rate of 3.368%, the computed tax on the median home ($307,300) is approximately $4,139.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Locust Grove property tax?